Ilias-Paralikas/CV-recognition/README.md

     share.py: some functions and variables that are used by many scripts.

+    __pychace__: ignore

 HOW TO USE:

-    You only need to run the zoomRecognition.py & symbolRecodnition.py scripts in the appropriate folders the generators have been run. you may use them if you want to adjust zoom and distortion factors
+    You only need to run the zoomRecognition.py & symbolRecodnition.py scripts in the appropriate folders the generators have been run. you may use them if you want to adjust zoom and distortion factors or if you want to test the code with your own images